-The JJDPA provides an opportunity to invest in strategies to prevent youth involvement in the justice system, support young people engaging in risky behaviors, and promote positive school environments, while supporting communities through much needed support and resources for youth.
+The JJDPA provides an opportunity to invest in strategies to prevent youth gun violence, promote positive school environments, and enable communities to provide much needed support and resources for their youth.
 Any programs implemented under the JJDPA must adhere to the requirements mandated by statute.